Surrogate Representation Inference for Text and Image Annotations: The Proposed Methodology with Perfect Annotations

-\end{assumption} Under Assumptions \ref{coding} and \ref{perfect}, Equation~\eqref{indep_surrogate} implies that the surrogate representation $\bW_i = \boldf(\bY_i)$ fully mediates the relationship between the predictor $T_i$ and the human annotations $\tilde L_i$, yielding $T_i ,\indep\ \tilde L_i \mid \bW_i, \bZ_i$.
-The independence in Equation~\eqref{indep_surrogate} is also crucial for identification because it ensures that the identification formula does not depend on the specific choice of representation $\bW_i$.
+Under Assumptions \ref{coding} and \ref{perfect}, Equation~\eqref{indep_surrogate} implies that the surrogate representation $\bW_i = \boldf(\bY_i, \bZ_i)$ fully mediates the relationship between the predictor $T_i$ and the human annotations $\tilde L_i = g_L(\bY_i)$, yielding $T_i ,\indep\ \tilde L_i \mid \bW_i$.
+The existence of such surrogate representation is trivial since the conditional probability $\eta(\bY_i, \bZ_i) = \P(T_i, \tilde L_i\mid \bY_i, \bZ_i)$ is a natural, low-dimensional sufficient statistic that satisfies Equation \eqref{indep_surrogate}.
+Furthermore, it can be shown that any function of $\eta(\bY_i, \bZ_i)$ that retains this information is a valid surrogate representation, implying that surrogate representations can exist for arbitrary dimensions.

-Substantively, Assumption \ref{sufficiency} states that not every aspect of the text $\bY_i$ is simultaneously relevant for the predictor of interest $T_i$ and the concept of interest $L_i$.
-This assumption is often reasonable, since many components of texts, such as individual writing or speaking style, grammatical habits, or discussion of unrelated topics, are typically extraneous and statistical surrogacy conditions hold even after removing these features.
-Importantly, Assumption \ref{sufficiency} requires only the existence of such a representation $\bW_i$ and does not impose uniqueness.